Measuring drug-on-target receptor occupancy

 Reliability of the fitting may be improved by fitting all ROIs simultaneously with a common EC50 shared across regions (Graff-Guerrero et al., 2010).

-Two site binding model may be necessary if PET tracer binds to two receptor subtypes, for example dopamine receptors D2 and D2 (Graff-Guerrero et al., 2010):
+Two site binding model may be necessary if PET radioligand binds to two receptor subtypes, for example dopamine receptors D2 and D2 (Graff-Guerrero et al., 2010):

 Indirect response model must be considered when the data suggest a delay in RO compared to plasma concentration.
 Examples of delayed RO have been reported for example by Tauscher et al. (2002) and Ingman et al. (2005).

 Abanades S, van der Aart J, Barletta JAR, Marzano C, Searle GE, Salinas CA, Ahmad JJ, Reiley RR, Pampols-Maso S, Zamuner S, Cunningham VJ, Rabiner EA, Laruelle MA, Gunn RN.
 Prediction of repeat-dose occupancy from single-dose data: characterisation of the relationship between plasma pharmacokinetics and brain target occupancy.
 J Cereb Blood Flow Metab.
 2011; 31: 944-952. doi: 10.1038/jcbfm.2010.175.